-Photojournalist, Mary F. Calvert’s photographic calling is documenting the under-reported humanitarian struggle of women and children worldwide to secure the most basic human rights.
-She believes that journalists have a duty to shine a light into the deepest recesses of the human experience and provide a mirror for society to examine itself.
+Photojournalist Mary F. Calvert is committed to using photography to affect meaningful social change and is known for producing work on gender based, human rights issues.
+Calvert believes that journalists have a duty to shine a light into the deepest recesses of the human experience and provide a mirror for society to examine itself.

-In addition to being a guest faculty member of the Eddie Adams Workshop the Western Kentucky University Mountain Workshops, the NPPA’s Flying Short Course, and the Momenta Workshops, she has been a member of the faculty for the Department of Defense Worldwide Military Photographers Workshop in Ft.
-Meade for the last seventeen years.
+In addition to being a guest faculty member of the Eddie Adams Workshop, the Western Kentucky University Mountain Workshops and Momenta Workshops, she has been a member of the faculty for the Department of Defense Worldwide Military Photographers Workshop in Ft.
+Meade for the last nineteen years.

-A select list of Mary’s clients include The New York Times, The Los Angeles Times, The Washington Post, AOL, Google, Inside Counsel Magazine, Fed-Tech Magazine, T. Rowe Price, Ashby Law and BU Today for Boston University.
+A select list of Mary’s clients include Stern Magazine, The Washington Post, The New York Times, The Los Angeles Times, AOL, Google, Inside Counsel Magazine, Fed-Tech Magazine, T. Rowe Price, Ashby Law and BU Today for Boston University.
 She has been published all over the globe including Le Monde, De Groene Amsterdammer, The International Herald Tribune, iDNES, inmediaONE, Mother Jones, and The Christian Science Monitor.